iWaNadai/JXT-Pharma-Notes/content/Notes/Religious Studies/Human Dignity.md

 ### Genesis
 > "God created man in His image, in the divine image He created him, male and female, He created them." - Genesis 1:27

-> "Humans are Imago Dei".
+> "Humans are Imago Dei."

 Imago Dei means the image of God